-</LWM2M>
+</LWM2M>".

 Annex B (normative):

 The following text is a oneM2M template schema file for use when mapping LWM2M object definition files to oneM2M schema files.
 This template contains the oneM2M copyright notice, the schema namespace information, and the schema include sections that are common for all oneM2M resource schemas.
 Two XML element sections are reserved for resource specific mappings to interwork LWM2M object definition files to oneM2M mgmtObj resource schemas.
 These sections represent the oneM2M resource specific attributes and the corresponding announced resources, respectively.